Qinzixin/FYP/README.md

     | E |-3.1 |0.464155|0.347575|109.8967|

 - To be implemented further
-    - the code need to be merged to record time consumption
-    - the code should be refactored to be more Object-oriented
+    - the code need to be merged to record time consumption and to be more Object-oriented
     - Is there a need to process the whole data set?

 - Implemented Functionalities